 On our final day in the South of France, we made our way over from Millau to Rodez, stopping off only briefly to check out the action of the Tour de France going through Millau.

-Our first stop in Millau was the Soulages museum, home to many great pieces of work by renowned artist Pierre Soulages along with other pieces by some of this favourite artists.
+Our first stop in Millau was the Soulages museum, home to many great pieces of work by renowned artist Pierre Soulages along with other pieces by some of his favourite artists.

-Now, although we did have a bit of an introduction to Soulages at the Fabre museum in Montpellier, this museum here is really the one you want to visit if you want to know all about his work.
+Now, although we did have a bit of an introduction to Soulages at the Fabre Museum in Montpellier, this museum here is the one you want to visit if you want to know all about his work.

 Room after room, dedicated to many different pieces and genres of work by Soulages abound in this interestingly designed building – you’ll kinda see what I mean by ‘interesting’ once you have a look at what it’s like outside.

-See, outside, the building looks pretty much rusty, almost like it’s some abandoned property but this is all very intentional and in keeping with Soulages aesthetic.
+See, outside, the building looks pretty much rusty, almost like it’s some abandoned property but this is all very intentional and in keeping with Soulage aesthetic.

-Done with the museum, we stopped off for lunch in the sunshine at Le Coq de la Place, right next to Rodez Cathedral – otherwise known as Notre Dame cathedral, which we would actually be climbing to the very top of, after lunch.
+Done with the museum, we stopped off for lunch in the sunshine at Le Coq de la Place, right next to Rodez Cathedral – otherwise known as Notre Dame Cathedral, which we would be climbing to the very top of, after lunch.